Understanding your parking ticket

 - Reference - Infringement Number

-Pay with cash, cheque or eftpos at the cashiers desk at the Customer Service Centre at 110 Trafalgar Street.
+Pay with cash or eftpos at the cashiers desk at the Customer Service Centre at 110 Trafalgar Street.

 Can I pay my parking ticket without the ticket?

-Yes, we can locate the ticket with your registration number, and in some instances, with a name search, if the parking ticket was issued a month previously.
+Yes, we can locate the ticket with your registration number, and in some instances, with a name search.

 Can I make a partial payment on my ticket?